vedantroy/typecheck.macro/README.md

 # Caveats
 - typecheck.macro currently allows extra keys to pass validation.
 This is consistent with the behavior of type aliases in Typescript, but different from the behavior of interfaces.
 Disallowing extra keys is a WIP feature.
-- typecheck.macro does not handle circular references
+- typecheck.macro does not handle circular references (WIP)
+- typecheck.macro does not handle multi-file types.
+E.g if `Foo` imports `Bar` from another file, typecheck cannot generate a validator for it.
+Register is *file scoped*.
+    - If this is a significant problem, file a Github issue so I increase the priority of creating a CLI tool that can handle multi-file types.

 # Contributing
 Read the [contributor docs](CONTRIBUTING.md).
 Contributions are welcome and encouraged!